PlayableLab FAQs

 - Yes — use Group Table multi-select to compare creatives from the same app across networks in one view.

-How does PlayableLab Analyzer relate to an MMP like Adjust or AppsFlyer?
+How does Playable-Analytics relate to an MMP like Adjust or AppsFlyer?

-- Analyzer measures creative-level performance for PlayableLab exports: IPM, CTR, install rate, in-ad funnels, tap heatmaps — via the bundled analytics shim on exported HTML.
+- Playable-Analytics measures creative-level performance for PlayableLab exports: IPM, CTR, install rate, in-ad funnels, tap heatmaps — via the bundled analytics shim on exported HTML.

 - An MMP attributes all installs and revenue across every channel (paid, organic, email) and reconciles network bills — industry tools like Adjust and AppsFlyer sit in that layer.

-- Use both when you use PlayableLab for production: Analyzer to iterate creatives; MMP for portfolio CPI/ROAS and partner payments.
+- Use both when you use PlayableLab for production: Playable-Analytics to iterate creatives; MMP for portfolio CPI/ROAS and partner payments.

-Can PlayableLab Analyzer replace my MMP, mediation dashboard, or GameAnalytics?
+Can Playable-Analytics replace my MMP, mediation dashboard, or GameAnalytics?

-- No. Analyzer is creative analytics for PlayableLab exports only — not a full attribution stack, publisher mediation tool, or live-game telemetry platform.
+- No. Playable-Analytics is creative analytics for PlayableLab exports only — not a full attribution stack, publisher mediation tool, or live-game telemetry platform.

 - Keep your MMP (Adjust, AppsFlyer, etc.) for cross-channel attribution; mediation (MAX, LevelPlay) for publisher revenue; GameAnalytics or Firebase for in-product behavior.

-How does Analyzer differ from GameAnalytics or Google Analytics in the stack?
+How does Playable-Analytics differ from GameAnalytics or Google Analytics in the stack?

 - GameAnalytics and Firebase/GA4 track what users do inside your live app after install — levels, sessions, economy, funnels.